Aaron-Speedy/har/README.md

 # `hemul`
-`hemul` is a tiny and unrealistic CPU emulator for fun.
+`hemul` is an emulator for the HACK CPU

 ## Quick start (POSIX)
 ```sh